troykinsella/ansible-java/README.md

 * java_archive_checksum_algorithm: Optional.
 The installation archive checksum algorithm.
 Default: sha256.
 * java_archive_cache_path: Optional.
 The directory path into which the archive will be downloaded.
 Default: /usr/local/pkg.
 * java_archive_destination_path: Optional.
 The installation prefix directory path.
 Default: /usr/local.
 * java_archive_extracted_file_name: Optional.
 The expected name of the root file or directory that is extracted from the archive.
-Default: java.
+Default: jdk1.8.0_92.
 * java_archive_destination_file_name: Optional.
 Rename the extracted directory to this value.

 Example Playbook